-As well as the HARA analysis, DIA is defined in the early stages of the lifecycle according to ISO 26262, even though it remains a reportable document which defines the relationship between the manufacturer and the supplier throughout the entire activity and depending on the intended assignment of the supplier.
+As well as the HARA analysis for identifying the ASIL Level, DIA is defined in the early stages of the lifecycle according to ISO 26262, even though it remains a reportable document which defines the relationship between the manufacturer and the supplier throughout the entire activity and depending on the intended assignment of the supplier.

 Why DIA is so important